LedgerHQ/app-ledger-sync/README.md

   - On Windows, install and launch [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (make sure to configure it to disable access control).
 - Install [VScode](https://code.visualstudio.com/download) and add [Ledger's extension](https://marketplace.visualstudio.com/items?itemName=LedgerHQ.ledger-dev-tools).
-- Open a terminal and clone `app-trustchain` with `git clone git@github.com:LedgerHQ/app-trustchain.git`.
+- Open a terminal and clone `app-ledger-sync` with `git clone git@github.com:LedgerHQ/app-ledger-sync.git`.
-- Open the `app-trustchain` folder with VSCode.
+- Open the `app-ledger-sync` folder with VSCode.
 - Use Ledger extension's sidebar menu or open the tasks menu with `ctrl + shift + b` (`command + shift + b` on a Mac) to conveniently execute actions:
   - Build the app for the device model of your choice with `Build`.